 Linux Interface plugin

 More in: Linux Interface plugin

-The Linux interface plugin processes Linux interfaces related to the adjacent VPP configuration (VEth, TAPv2).
-Virtual Ethernet interfaces can be directly created by the Agent.
+Processes Linux interfaces related to the adjacent VPP configuration (VEth, TAPv2).
+Virtual Ethernet interfaces can be created by the vpp-agent.

 Linux L3 plugin

 More in: Linux L3 plugin